MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sqlserverdb-to-azure.md

 - Contoso needs to ensure that their new Azure database workloads are secure.
 [Learn more](https://docs.microsoft.com//azure/sql-database/sql-database-security-overview).
 - In particular, Contoso should review the Firewall and virtual network configurations.
-- Setup Private Link so that all database traffic is kept inside Azure and the on-premises network
+- Setup [Private Link](https://docs.microsoft.comazure/azure-sql/database/private-endpoint-overview) so that all database traffic is kept inside Azure and the on-premises network
-- Enable Advanced Thread Protection (ATP)
+- Enable [Advanced Threat Protection](https://docs.microsoft.com/en-us/azure/azure-sql/database/threat-detection-overview) for Azure SQL Database

 #### Backups

 - Ensure that the Azure databases are backed up using geo-restore.
 This allows backups to be used in a paired region in case of a regional outage.
-- **Important** Ensure that the Azure server resource has a [resource lock](https://docs.microsoft.com//azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
+- **Important** Ensure that the Azure server resource has a [resource lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
 Deleted servers cannot be restored.

 #### Licensing and cost optimization